 - 1. Park in parking places indicated by administration. - 2.
-All vehicles should be locked. - Students are not allowed to return to drive their cars during the school day without permission from the school office, which will be cleared with parents.
+All vehicles should be locked. - 3.
+Students are not allowed to return to drive their cars during the school day without permission from the school office, which will be cleared with parents.

-- 4. Students must not allow another student to ride in their car without written or verbal permission from both sets of parents (except for family members). - 5.
-Speeding and/or reckless driving in any form will not be tolerated on HCA campus. - 6.
+- 5. Speeding and/or reckless driving in any form will not be tolerated on HCA campus. - 6.
 Students may not drive another student's vehicle without written permission.

-7.23 Visitor Policy
+7.27 Visitor Policy